-Concurrently with the execution of the original merger agreement, certain shareholders of Legacy SpringBig entered into the voting and support agreements in favor of Tuatara and Legacy SpringBig and their respective successors.
-In the voting and support agreements, such shareholders agreed, with certain exceptions, to a lock-up (e.g., agreed not to lend, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any shares of Common Stock or any securities convertible into or exercisable or exchangeable (directly or indirectly) for shares of Common Stock) for a period of 180 days after the closing with respect to any securities of SpringBig that they receive as merger consideration under the merger agreement.
+Concurrently with the execution of the original merger agreement, certain shareholders of Legacy SpringBig, including a number of the Selling Securityholders, entered into the voting and support agreements in favor of Tuatara and Legacy SpringBig and their respective successors.
+In the voting and support agreements, certain Legacy SpringBig. shareholders, including a number of the Selling Securityholders, agreed, with certain exceptions, to a lock-up (e.g., agreed not to lend, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any Common Shares or any securities convertible into or exercisable or exchangeable (directly or indirectly) for Common Shares) for a period of 180 days (or, in certain cases, one year) after the closing with respect to any securities of SpringBig that they receive as merger consideration under the merger agreement.
 Tuatara partially waived the lock-up in connection with the entry into the amended and restated merger agreement.